Benned-H/spot_skills/CONTRIBUTING.md

 ### 2. Create a Feature Branch

 Whenever you begin a new task for the project, create a branch on GitHub to track the effort.
-In principle, each branch should introduce a single clearly defined new feature to the codebase.
-In this so-called [feature branch](https://martinfowler.com/bliki/FeatureBranch.html) style of development, changes are only integrated into the `main` branch once they're working.
-This keeps the `main` branch stable, providing a foundation on which others can simultaneously develop independent features in separate feature branches.
+In principle, each branch should introduce a single, well-defined feature to the codebase.
+In this so-called [feature branch](https://martinfowler.com/bliki/FeatureBranch.html) style of development, changes are only integrated into the `main` branch once they're complete.
+This keeps the `main` branch stable, providing a foundation enabling the simultaneous development of independent features in separate feature branches.

 - **Sync with `main`**: